Dec 24

 In verse 20 we read, “And at his gate was laid a poor man named Lazarus, covered with sores, who desired to be fed with what fell from the rich man’s table.
 Moreover, even the dogs came and licked his sores.”

 Christ tells us that at the rich man’s “gate was laid a poor man named Lazarus…” Lazarus means, “helped of God”.
 What an interesting name for a person who suffered so greatly.
 This man was laid at the gate of a rich man.
-The implication is that he was looking ofr assistance from him, but no assistance was given, and yet he has a name which means “helped of God”.
+This implies that he was looking for assistance from him, but no assistance was given, and yet he has a name that means, “helped of God”.

 You know, those who deny this is a parable and wish to say that it is a true story will also point to the fact that Lazarus is named by name.
 The idea is that this is too fine of a detail for a parable.
-This Lazarus fellow must have been an actual person – a person names Lazarus.
-But it seems to me that the name Lazarus is used by Christ in this parable because of it’s meaning.
+This Lazarus fellow must have been an actual person – a person named Lazarus.
+But it seems to me that the name Lazarus is used by Christ in this parable because of its meaning.
 Though it seemed like no one cared for this man or was willing to help him, the truth is, he was helped by God.
-By this name we are reminded that we should not judge by the appearance of things.
-Judging by the earthy and external circumstance of these two men, who would you expect to have the name “Lazarus” – helped by God?
+By this name, we are reminded that we should not judge by the appearance of things.
+Judging by the earthy and external circumstances of these two men, who would you expect to have the name “Lazarus” – helped by God?
 Not the poor man, riddled with sores, and laying helpless and hopeless at the gate, but the rich man!
-But the opposite is true.
+The opposite is true.
 It was the poor man who was given the name Lazarus.
 And what was the rich man’s name?
 No name is given.
 This is also significant.
 The message is clear.
-Though it appeared that God’s favor was on the rich man and his disfavor was upon the poor man, the opposis was true.
-Lazarus was helped of God.
-The rich man was not.
+Though it appeared that God’s favor was on the rich man and his disfavor was upon the poor man, the opposite was true.
+Lazarus was helped by God and the rich man was not.

 In verse 22 we read, “The poor man died and was carried by the angels to Abraham’s side.
 The rich man also died and was buried, and in Hades, being in torment, he lifted up his eyes and saw Abraham far off and Lazarus at his side.”

-What place is this?
+What is this place?
 Many have puzzled over this question.
 Clearly, we are now considering the afterlife.
 Both the rich man and Lazarus are said to have died.
 But what is this place?
 On the one hand, it seems that Lazarus and the rich man are in the same place.
 They can see one another.
-And there is communication taking place between the rich man and father Abraham, who has Lazarus at his side.
+And there is communication taking place between the rich man and Father Abraham, who has Lazarus at his side.
 But the experiences of the rich man and Lazarus are very different.
 Lazarus is comforted in this place, while the rich man is in torment.

-What place is this?
-It is Sheol or Hades (or hell) as it existed prior to the resurrection of Jesus Christ from the dead.
+What is this place?
+It is Sheol or Hades (or hell) as it existed before the resurrection of Jesus Christ from the dead.

-You see, prior to Jesus’ ressurection, Sheol or Hades was the common abode of the dead.
+You see, before Jesus was raised, Sheol or Hades was the common abode of the dead.
 The bodies of those who died were laid in the grave, and their souls went to Sheol or Hades.
 You say, but the rich man said that he wished to have water to cool his tongue!
-Yes, the language is accomidadted and metaphorical.
-The meaning is that the rich man was in torment in his soul.
-This, friends, Sheol or Hades, and this is where everyone went prior to the resurrection of Christ from the grave.
+The tongue is apart of the body, not the soul.
+That’s true.
+So the language is clearly accommodated and metaphorical.
+The meaning is clear.
+The rich man was in torment in his soul.
+This, friends, is Sheol or Hades.
+And this is where everyone went prior to the resurrection of Christ from the grave.
 Notice that Abraham, the father of the faith, was there.
 And so too was the rich man.
-But as you can see, Sheol, Hades (or hell) consisted of two parts.
+But as you can see, Sheol or Hades consisted of two parts.
 In one part, there was anguish.
 In the other part, there was comfort.
 And a great impassable chasm separated the two parts of Sheol.

-And who went to place of comfort?
-Answer: Abraham went there and all who have the faith of Abraham – faith in the promises of God concerning the coming Messiah.
-This place opf comfort in Sheol is sometime called Abrham’s bosom.
+And who went to the place of comfort?
+Answer: Abraham went there and all who had the faith of Abraham— that is to say, faith in the promises of God concerning the coming Messiah.
+This place of comfort in Sheol is sometimes called Abrham’s bosom.
 Bosom means “chest”.
-The idea is that those who had the faith of Abraham – faith in the Messiah who was promised to Abraham and in whom Abraham believed – would be warmly embraced and comforted by father Abraham when they passed from this life to the next.
+The idea is that those who had the faith of Abraham—faith in the Messiah who was promised to Abraham and in whom Abraham believed—would be warmly embraced and comforted by Father Abraham when they passed from this life to the next.

 While the lower compartment of Sheol was a place of hellish torment, the upper compartment (if I may speak in this way) was a place of heavenly comfort and peace.
 I’m sure you notice I’m speaking in this past tense.
 The reason is simple.
-When Jesus the Messiah accomplished salvation for those who have faith in him (the faith of Abraham) and when he raised from the dead, he set a host of captives free (Ephesians 4:8) and opened up the way into the heavenly holy of holies (see Luke 23:45).
+When Jesus the Messiah accomplished salvation for those who have faith in him (the faith of Abraham) and when he was raised from the dead, he set a host of captives free from Sheol (see Ephesians 4:8) and opened up the way into the heavenly holy of holies (see Luke 23:45).
 Where do the souls of those who trust in Jesus the Messiah go now that Jesus has risen from the dead and ascended to the Fathers right?
-They do not go to that place of copmfort in Sheol, but to an even better place – heaven!
+They do not go to that place of comfort in Sheol, but to an even better place—heaven!
 And who are they comforted by in heaven?
 Into whose loving arms are they received?
-They are not embraced by Abraham, but Jesus!
-Abraham is comforted by Jesus, and all who have the faith of Abraham are comforted by Jesus too.
+They are not embraced by Abraham but by Jesus!

-So then, a great change took place in the spiritual realm when Jesus rose from the dead and ascedned to the Father’s right hand.
+So then, a great change took place in the spiritual realm when Jesus rose from the dead and ascended to the Father’s right hand.
 Those who were waiting with Abraham for the accomplishment of their redemption were set free from Sheol (Hades or hell) and were granted access into heaven when Christ died and rose from the dead.
-Sheol is only a place of anquish now.
-Heaven and hell will remain as they are until Christ returns and the great resurrection of the last day.
+Sheol is only a place of anguish now.
+Heaven and hell will remain as they are until Christ returns on the last day.
 But in the days of Jesus’ earthly ministry, this is what Sheol was like.
 The common abode of the dead consisted of two parts.
-There was a place of anguish and place of comfort.
+There was a place of anguish and a place of comfort.
 A great and impassable chasm separated these two parts of Sheol.

-In verse 27 the rich man responds, “‘Then I beg you, father, to send him to my father’s house— for I have five brothers—so that he may warn them, lest they also come into this place of torment.’
+Back to our parable.
+In verse 27 the rich man responds after being told that Lazarus is not able to come to him, saying, “‘Then I beg you, father, to send him to my father’s house— for I have five brothers—so that he may warn them, lest they also come into this place of torment.’
 But Abraham said, ‘They have Moses and the Prophets; let them hear them.’
 And he said, ‘No, father Abraham, but if someone goes to them from the dead, they will repent.’
 He said to him, ‘If they do not hear Moses and the Prophets, neither will they be convinced if someone should rise from the dead.’”

 There are few things that need to be said about this section of the parable.

-One, the rich man now shows some concern for others, but it is only his brothers.
-He wants them to be warned lest they too come into that place of torment.
+One, the rich man now shows some concern for others, but it is only his brothers that he is concerned for.
+He wants them to be warned lest they also come into that place of torment.

-So you can see, there were many reasons why Jesus selected the name Lazarus for the poor man in this parable.
-His dear friend Lazurus had been “helped by God” when Christ raised him from the dead, and Jesus Christ would be “helped by God” when God would raise him up on the third day after his crucifixion.
+As you can see, there were likely a number of reasons why Jesus selected the name Lazarus for the poor man in this parable.
+Jesus’ dear friend Lazurus had been “helped by God” when Christ raised him from the dead.
+This parable was meant to remind his audience of that historical event.
+And Jesus Christ would be “helped by God” when God would raise him on the third day after his crucifixion.
 So then, the real Lazurus, and the Lazarus of this parable, are types of Christ.
 Jesus Christ would be rejected by the Jews.
-He would be despised, rejected, wounden, and crucified outside the gate.
+He would be despised, rejected, wounded, and crucified outside the gate.
 His body would be laid in the grave.
 His soul descended to Sheol.
-He comforted Abraham and all who had been comforded by him who were awaiting the accomplishment of their redemption and deliverance, and on the third day he led a host of captives free.
+When Christ descended to Sheol, he comforted Abraham and all who had been comforted by him, who were awaiting the accomplishment of their redemption and deliverance from that place to heaven.
+And on the third day, Christ was raised.
+And when he was he was raised to life incorruptible, he led a host of captives free.

 The Meaning

 Though this parable has layers of meaning, what is the main point of it?
-Primarily, I think we must see it as complement to the parable of the dishonest manager told in Luke 16:1-13.
-Again, I’ll remomnd you of the meaning of that parable.
+Primarily, I think we must see it as a complement to the parable of the dishonest manager told in Luke 16:1-13.
+Again, I’ll remind you of the meaning of that parable.
 It is about money and the right use of money.
-“And I tell you, make friends for yourselves by means of unrighteous wealth, so that when it fails they may receive you into the eternal dwellings”, Christ said.
-“No servant can serve two masters, for either he will hate the one and love the other, or he will be devoted to the one and despise the other.
-You cannot serve God and money” (Luke 16:9–13)
+Christ concluded that parable with these words: “And I tell you, make friends for yourselves by means of unrighteous wealth, so that when it fails they may receive you into the eternal dwellings”.
+A little later he warned, “No servant can serve two masters, for either he will hate the one and love the other, or he will be devoted to the one and despise the other.
+You cannot serve God and money” (Luke 16:9–13).

-And here in this parable we see where the love of money will get us.
+And here in this parable, we see where the love of money will get us.
 This rich man represents all who live for the attainment of wealth and the pleasures of this world.
 He lived in luxury.
-He feasted sumpuousluy every day.
-And he ignored the needs of others.
+He feasted sumptuously every day while ignoring the needs of those around him.
 And then he died.
-And look at how sad and misrable his eternal condition was.
+And look at how sad and miserable his eternal condition was.

 What does it look like to “make friends for yourselves by means of unrighteous wealth, so that when it fails they may receive you into the eternal dwellings”?
 It looks like the opposite of the behavior of this rich man.

 Friends, the meaning of this parable is not that the rich are wicked and the poor are righteous!
-No, the meaning is that those who are rich must not “be haughty, nor to set their hopes on the uncertainty of riches, but on God, who richly provides us with everything to enjoy.
-They are to do good, to be rich in good works, to be generous and ready to share, thus storing up treasure for themselves as a good foundation for the future, so that they may take hold of that which is truly life.”
-(1 Timothy 6:17–19)
+No, the meaning is that those who are rich must not “be haughty, nor… set their hopes on the uncertainty of riches, but on God, who richly provides us with everything to enjoy.
+They are to do good, to be rich in good works, to be generous and ready to share, thus storing up treasure for themselves as a good foundation for the future, so that they may take hold of that which is truly life” (1 Timothy 6:17–19).